callstack/react-theme-provider/README.md

 ### Injected props
 It will inject below props to component:
  - `theme` - our theme object.
- - `getWrappedInstance` -  getWrappedInstance is exposed by some HOCs like react-redux's connect.
+ - `getWrappedInstance` -  exposed by some HOCs like react-redux's connect.
  Use it to get the ref to the underlying element.
- - `setNativeProps` - setNativeProps is used by `Animated` (in React Native) to set props on the native component.
+ - `setNativeProps` - used by `Animated` (in React Native) to set props on the native component.

 ### Injecting theme by a direct prop
 You can also override `theme` provided by `ThemeProvider` by setting `theme` prop on component wrapped in `withTheme` HOC.

 Just like this:
 ```js
 const Button = withTheme(({ theme }) => (